roman-milk/roman-milk.github.io/susans-story.md

+===

- ****** Susan's Story Ch.
-03 ****** bydawn1958© "Oh baby... sweet Jeeeesus.
+"Oh baby... sweet Jeeeesus.
 Your cunt is so hot... so tight," Jim moaned suddenly feeling his lust rise to mountainous levels.
 All of a sudden he made up his mind.
 He had to break the will of a real goddess, a truly refined woman and turn her into his devoted slut.
 "I have to see your face... watch your beautiful face when you cum all over my cock.
 Baby, I'm goin' to fuck your brains out."

  Susan didn't know what was happening.
 She wanted to orgasm more than anything else in the world but didn't want Jim to know.
 Suddenly she felt the biggest reprieve when Jim stood up straight removing his scorching penis from her wetness.
 His big, strong hands grabbed her around the hips and easily rolled her onto her back with her butt still at the end of the tabletop.
 He curled her legs up in the air spreading them to their widest reaches and ordered her to hold them in the position.